We wrote this glossary to help you feel comfortable with the complex language in the ever-accelerating marketing and advertising industry

 Trafficking: The process that places advertisements within media inventory.

 Tribal Knowledge Factors: Any internal knowledge that lies within a company and may impact marketing effectiveness.
-Examples may include mergers and acquisitions, pricing changes, product launches, etc. U-Shaped (aka Position based): A rules-based attribution methodology in which the majority of success metric credit is assigned to the first and last touchpoint experienced by a user, and the remaining credit is distributed evenly to the touchpoints in between.
+Examples may include mergers and acquisitions, pricing changes, product launches, etc. U-Shaped (aka Position based): A rules-based attribution model in which the majority of success metric credit is assigned to the first and last touchpoint experienced by a user, and the remaining credit is distributed evenly to the touchpoints in between.
 Unique Identifier/Unique ID: The mapping of multiple, disparate, anonymous user IDs associated with a unique user to a single, anonymous user ID that identifies the unique user across platforms, channels and devices.
 Yield Curve: A line that plots the maximum number of theoretical “what-if?” marketing and media spend scenarios available to a marketer based on historical marketing performance data for purposes of forecasting marketing performance.

 Tribal Knowledge Factors: Any internal knowledge that lies within a company and may impact marketing effectiveness.
 Examples may include mergers and acquisitions, pricing changes, product launches, etc.

-U-Shaped (aka Position based): A rules-based attribution methodology in which the majority of success metric credit is assigned to the first and last touchpoint experienced by a user, and the remaining credit is distributed evenly to the touchpoints in between.
+U-Shaped (aka Position based): A rules-based attribution model in which the majority of success metric credit is assigned to the first and last touchpoint experienced by a user, and the remaining credit is distributed evenly to the touchpoints in between.

 Unique Identifier/Unique ID: The mapping of multiple, disparate, anonymous user IDs associated with a unique user to a single, anonymous user ID that identifies the unique user across platforms, channels and devices.